isomerpages/moe-nanchiauhigh/_co-curricular-activities/Performing Arts/String Orchestra.md

 **CCA Objectives**

 1\.
-To promote classical and contemporary music appreciation in school. <br>
+To promote classical and contemporary music appreciation in school.&nbsp;<br>
 2\.
-To expose students of Nan Chiau High School to different cultures. <br>
+To expose students of Nan Chiau High School to different cultures.&nbsp;<br>
 3\.
-To inspire and enhance artistic skills in the realm of classical music. <br>
+To inspire and enhance artistic skills in the realm of classical music.&nbsp;<br>
 4\.
-To encourage teamwork, perseverance and nuture a sense of belonging to Nan Chiau High School. <br>
+To encourage teamwork, perseverance and nuture a sense of belonging to Nan Chiau High School.&nbsp;<br>
 5\.
 To reach out to members of the public via community involvement programme (CIP) and public performances.

 **CCA Description**